Criptic/random_movie_selector/README.md

 npm start
 ```

-Open up [localhost:3000](http://localhost:3000) in the web browser and hit the button Refresh Data, go back to the terminal, copy the URL into the web browser, authenticate with the Google Account which has access to the Google Sheet and copy the token back into the terminal.
+Open up [localhost:3000](http://localhost:3000) in the web browser and hit the button Refresh Data, go back to the shell, copy the URL into the web browser, authenticate with the Google Account which has access to the Google Sheet and copy the token back into the shell.
 Now the application set up and ready to go.

 ## Set up to start the application on boot

 Two things are needed for this application to be coming up when starting the Raspberry Pi.
-First the server needs to be started and second a browser with the URL to the application needs to be opened.
+First the server needs to be started and second a browser with the URL to the application needs to be opened (I'm using the preinstalled Chromium browser in [kiosk mode](https://en.wikipedia.org/wiki/Kiosk_software)).

-To get the server up and running I'm using the npm module forever to register the application as a service
+To get the server up and running I'm using the npm-module forever to register the application as a service

 ```bash
 sudo npm install forever -g